 • First qualifying round: 86 teams plus eight preliminary round winners

-• Second qualifying round: 27 teams plus 47 first qualifying round winners
+• Second qualifying round: 27 teams plus 47 winners from the first qualifying round

-• Third qualifying round: 15 teams (including the three clubs that left the Champions League after losing the second qualifying round in the League Path) plus 37 second qualifying round winners
+• Third qualifying round: 15 teams (including the three clubs that exited the Champions League after losing at the second qualifying round stage in the League Path bracket) plus 37 second qualifying round winners

-• Play-off round: 26 winners from the third qualifying round
+• Play-off round: 26 third qualifying round winners

 Playoffs

-At the playoff stage, 12 teams join the tournament, having taken 3rd places in their Champions League groups.
+At the playoff stage, 12 teams that took 3rd place in their Champions League groups join the tournament.
 This rule was introduced relatively recently - on the eve of the 2011/12 season.
-At this stage, the teams play two matches: home and away.
-At this stage of the tournament important role plays the away goal rule, according to which a goal scored away is equal to one and a half goals scored at home;
+At this stage, teams play two matches: home and away.
+At this stage of the tournament important role the away goal rule is played, according to which a goal scored on the road is equal to one and a half goals scored at home;

 The date of the Europa League final is determined in February-March and, as a rule, precedes the Champions League final.
-The fight is held on a neutral field, however, due to the fact that the arena is chosen before the start of the tournament itself, a situation may happen when one of the teams in the final will play on their own. home arena.
-If the winner is not revealed in the regulated time, extra-times follow, after which a penalty shoot-out is assigned.
+The match is held on a neutral field, however, due to the fact that the arena is chosen before the start of the tournament itself, a situation may arise when one of the teams in the final plays on their own home arena.
+If the winner is not identified in the regulated time, extra times follow, after which a penalty shootout is awarded.

 Trophy

 The Europa League trophy is a silver cup awarded to the winner of the Europa League.
 This trophy is the heaviest UEFA club trophy (15 kg).
-The cup is 65 cm high, 33 cm wide and 23 cm deep.
+The height of the cup is 65 cm, width - 33 cm, depth -23 cm.

-Silver trophy on a pedestal of yellow marble, which was created by the Italian masters Bertoni.
+A silver trophy on a yellow marble pedestal, which was created by the Italian masters Bertoni.
 The trophy has no handles.

-According to the rules of the tournament, the cup is transferred to the winner for one year.
-In permanent possession, the victor will receive only a copy of the cup.
-According to the regulations, only the club that won the tournament three times in a row, or five times in total, can receive the original.
+According to the tournament rules, the cup is given to the winner for one year.
+The victor will receive only a copy of the cup for permanent possession.
+According to the regulations, the original can only be received by a club that has won the tournament three times in a row, or five times in total.
 This happened in 2016, when Sevilla fulfilled both criteria.

 The group stage of the 2018 World Cup ended on June 28.
-Immediately after this became known full list teams that qualified for the playoffs.
+Immediately after this it became known full list teams that made it to the playoffs.

 Groups “A”, “B”, “C”, “D”

 The Russians are the first to reach the playoffs of the 2018 FIFA World Cup.
-Wards of Stanislav Cherchesov took second place in their quartet.
-However, this did not prevent the hosts of the tournament from reaching the 1/8 finals with six points.
-Together with Russia, Uruguay left Group A. Latin Americans showed an absolute result in the group round - nine points and three wins in a row.
+Stanislav Cherchesov's team took second place in their quartet.
+However, this did not prevent the hosts of the tournament from reaching the 1/8 finals, gaining six points.
+Together with Russia, Uruguay left Group A. The Latin Americans showed an absolute result in the group round - nine points and three victories in a row.

-Experts predicted that Spain and Portugal would leave Group B. Experts predicted the second place in the quartet for the European champions.
-In this group, all forecasts were fully realized.
-However, Spain did not have a clear advantage - both teams scored five points each.
+Experts predicted that Spain and Portugal would leave Group B. Experts predicted second place in the quartet for the European champions.
+In this group, all predictions were fully realized.
+However, Spain did not have a clear advantage - both teams scored five points.

-France and Denmark are the teams that qualified for the playoffs from Quartet C. The French scored seven points, the Danes - five.
-These indicators were quite enough for the teams to pass to the 1/8 finals.
+France and Denmark are the teams that qualified for the playoffs from Quartet C. The French scored seven points, the Danes five.
+These indicators were enough for the teams to advance to the 1/8 finals.

 Croatia is one of the few teams that reached the playoffs with an absolute score of nine points.
 Argentina left Group D in second place with only four points.